wutianze/HydraMini/README.md

 - Read the guides.

 ## Learning Steps
-1. Read `pynq-guide/collect_guide.md` to learn how to use your keyboard for car controlling.
+1. Read `Pynq Part/Collect Data` to learn how to use your keyboard for car controlling.
 And then collect some images for training.
-2. Read `host-guide/preprocess_train.md` and preprocess the collected images, then use the preprocessed images to train the model.
+2. Read `Host Part/Preprocess & Train` and preprocess the collected images, then use the preprocessed images to train the model.
-3. Read `host-guide/quantize_compile.md` and do quantization and compilation to the model.
+3. Read `Host Part/Quantize & Compile` and do quantization and compilation to the model.
-4. Read `pynq-guide/run_guide.md` and run the autonomous driving car.
+4. Read `Pynq Part/Run the Car` and run the autonomous driving car.
+5. If you want to try Autonomous Driving Simulator based on Unity3D, please refer to `Virtual Part`.